-The time remaining display on a washing machine is very useful.
+The time remaining display, or predicted wash time, on a washing machine, dishwasher or tumble dryer is very useful.
 However, it’s not always accurate.
 Sometimes it appears to jump back and forth and many people want to know why.

 Why is display not accurate?

-How long a washing machine takes to fill with water will vary depending on the water pressure at that specific house.
+Sticking with washing machines, how long it takes to fill with water will vary depending on the water pressure at that specific house.
 Water pressure can even vary at different times of the day or evening.
 The difference in time over the full cycle if water pressure drops or is quite low could add several minutes.

 How long a washing machine takes to heat water up will vary depending on the temperature of the water going into the drum.
 During different times of the year the water temperature could either be extremely cold or even bordering on lukewarm.
 Another variable that can affect heating times is how much (if any) limescale is covering the heating element.
 Many washing machines are affected by limescale, and when it gets onto the heating element it can adversely impact how hot the element gets.
 The limescale acts as an insulator.

 The last thing that can throw out the time estimate is balancing the laundry.
 Washing machines used to allow a specific amount of time to balance the laundry before going into a spin.
 After this time (usually just a couple of minutes) a washing machine would go in to spin even if the load was badly balanced.
 These days the software in the wash cycle program monitors the balance of the laundry.